xqq/mpegts.js/README.md

 ## Limitations
 - mpeg2video is not supported
 - HTTP MPEG2-TS live stream could not work on old browsers like IE11
-- mpegts.js is not usable on iOS caused by the banning of [Media Source Extensions][] (available on iPadOS)
+- mpegts.js is not usable on iOS version 17.0 or older caused by the banning of [Media Source Extensions][] (available on iPadOS), iOS 17.1 works through Managed Media Source API

 ## Features inherited from flv.js
 - FLV container with H.264 + AAC / MP3 codec playback